kalinda99/DWStyles/README.md

 - Responsive icon browser (paid accounts only) that works well on mobile.
 - Dark theme for Lynx and Tropo Red.
+- Better thread view for mobile
+- User created bookmarks that are easily accessible on every page